Page updated on January 13, 2022

 Need help starting your blog?
-Here is a list of products, services, and blogs I personally use and read to help get you started on your blogging journey.
+Here is a list of products, services, and blogs I use and read to help get you started on your blogging journey.

 Starting your blog

 I have been using Siteground since 2004, and I have had 0 issues.
 I mean it, seriously, 0 issues from their end.
 The one time I did have a problem, it was one that I caused myself.
 I “oops-ed” my htaccess.
 I submitted a ticket, and I was helped right away by their epic support.
 Not only did he fix my error, but he also walked me through the steps he did to fix my oops.